Editor’s Note: This blog post has been updated with more tactics and links to benefit our readers 🙂

 Let’s say that your initial landing page offer from search network PPC traffic is a free consultation that has a 2% conversion rate (only 2 out of 100 visitors want your consultation).

 To retarget to the other 98%, you can pick an idea from the list below as your educational lead magnet, to bring them back to eventually want a consultation.

 There’s a reason why most people don’t convert on your site or landing page.

 It could be that you’re not explaining the value of your offer well enough, or, it could that a different offer will work much better for you.

 Remember: Visitors have options, and you’re not the only one who offers that product or service.
 Take the time and effort to educate and nurture.

 Have you ever heard the saying “a buyer, is a buyer, is a buyer”?

 It took me almost five years from hearing it, to actually understanding it.

 What it means is that if someone has already bought from you, then they’re much more likely to buy from you again.

-In fact, 41% of overall revenue for eCommerce sites in the US are from repeat shoppers.
+In fact, 41% of overall eCommerce revenue in the US is from repeat shoppers.